Popular music in Sweden: 1980s: Europe, Roxette and Neneh Cherry

 In 1986, Europe, a hard rock band from Upplands Väsby, hit number one in 25 countries (including the UK) with the song "The Final Countdown".
 The album of the same name also charted around the world and sold more than 7 million copies worldwide, 3 million copies in the United States alone.
 The single has sold 8 million copies.
 The following year included successful tours through Europe, Japan and the US.
 Their next album was Out of This World, which produced "Superstitious" as its biggest hit.
 This album sold about 3.5 million copies worldwide.
 These two multi-platinum albums placed Europe as one of the most successful hard rock bands in the world with album sales of more than 23 million records.
 After the release of Prisoners in Paradise, which sold only 1.2 million copies, Europe decided to take a break in 1992.
-They reformed in 2003 and produced four albums so far.
+They reformed in 2003 and produced six albums so far.
 They continue to record and tour.

 Between 1989 and 1991, Roxette had four number-one hits on the Billboard Hot 100 chart.

 Marie Fredriksson and Per Gessle formed the band Roxette in 1986.
 Four of their songs, "The Look", "Listen To Your Heart" (both 1989), "It Must Have Been Love" (1990) and "Joyride" (1991), reached number one on the Billboard Hot 100, while two further singles, "Dangerous" (1990) and "Fading Like a Flower" (1991), both peaked at number two on the Billboard Hot 100.
 Roxette's "Join The Joyride World Tour 91–92" attracted 1.7 million people around the world.
 In 1993, they became the first non-English speaking band ever to play at MTV Unplugged.
 In 1995, they became the first Western band to be allowed to perform in China since Wham! in 1985.